 What You Get On The Skool Free Trial

-- community – one group with posts, comments, categories, likes, mentions and more of what you would expect from something like Facebook groups.
+- Community – one group with posts, comments, categories, likes, mentions and everything else you’d expect from a community space

-- courses – create unlimited courses with modules, embedded video, resources, searchable transcripts and progress tracking
+- Courses – create unlimited courses with modules, embedded video, native video hosting, resources, searchable transcripts and progress tracking

-- calendar – schedule group events like live streams with a visual calendar
+- Calendar – schedule group events with a visual calendar so members always know what’s coming up

-- gamification – customize engagement by giving your group members points and unlocking courses when they reach certain levels.
+- Gamification – give members points for engaging and unlock courses when they hit certain levels

-- email broadcasts – send email to all your members with one click.
+- Email broadcasts – send an email to all your members with one click

-- chats & notifications – chat with other members, follow posts and get notifications via email.
+- Chat and notifications – message other members, follow posts, and get notified by email

 Should You Use Skool?